 [69:47] None of you could have helped him.

-If we understand this and truly accept God’s promise that the Quran is complete, fully detailed, and should be our only source of religious law, then God will allow us to also be able to unlock the wisdom embedded in the Quran, but if we choose to look elsewhere, then we will be ultimately locked out of being able to access this information.
+If we understand this and truly accept God’s promise that the Quran is complete, fully detailed, and should be our only source of religious law, then God will also allow us to unlock the wisdom embedded in the Quran.
+But if we choose to look elsewhere, we will ultimately be locked out of being able to access this information.

 وَإِذَا قَرَأْتَ الْقُرْآنَ جَعَلْنَا بَيْنَكَ وَبَيْنَ الَّذِينَ لَا يُؤْمِنُونَ بِالْآخِرَةِ حِجَابًا مَسْتُورًا